“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Mobility features: Additional features like anti-tip devices, tilt-in-space, and reclining backrests can improve comfort, mobility, and safety for the user.

-Budget and insurance: Wheelchairs can be expensive, so it’s important to consider the user’s budget and insurance coverage when choosing a wheelchair.
+Budget and insurance: Wheelchairs can be expensive, so it’s essential to consider the user’s budget and insurance coverage when choosing a wheelchair.

 7 Tips on How to Choose A Wheelchair